GeorgieIsYourHomie/destination-recommendation-app/README.md

 ## Usage

-- Input your location preferences to find places of interest.
+- Input your location and preferences to discover personalized travel recommendations.
 - Explore different types of tourist attractions.
-- Click on map markers to view more details about each place.
+- Click on map markers to access additional details about each place.

 ## API Usage